 What are the risks and rewards of investing?

 Your guide to the risks and rewards associated with investments.
-Capital at risk.
+Investment values can rise and fall.

 If you're new to investing, it's hard to know what to expect.
 Here we outline some of the key things to consider before deciding whether to invest.